-If you’ve been living in the same home and have claimed housing benefit continuously from before 1 January 1996, a legal loophole in the bedroom tax meant your housing benefit should not have been cut.
-This loophole has since been closed but you can still get a refund.
+You may be entitled to a bedroom tax refund if you’ve lived in the same home and have claimed housing benefit continuously from before 1 January 1996.
+This loophole has since been closed, but you can still get a refund.

 What was the bedroom tax loophole?